How Scrabble Scores Work

 Fight that temptation.
 An 800-point game is equal parts achievement and fluke.
 To truly master any competitive game, what counts is steady improvement over time.
 In the high art of tabletop gaming, a player is never really competing against their opponent.
 We compete against ourselves.
 The ultimate answer to "what is a good Scrabble score?" is "one higher, or achieved against a tougher opponent, than last game."

-That said, for even more help cranking your score to max, take a look at our 25 high scoring Scrabble words you'll actually play.
+That said, for even more help cranking your score to max, take a look at WordFinder's 25 high scoring Scrabble words you'll actually play.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.